PacificBiosciences/PacBioFileFormats/Primer.rst

 starting point for secondary analysis.
-In addition, the *scraps* arising from cutting out adapter and barcode sequences will be retained in a ``scraps.bam`` file, to enable reconstruction of HQ regions of the polymerase reads, in case the customer needs to rerun barcode finding with a different option.
+In addition, the *scraps* arising from cutting out adapter and barcode sequences will be retained in a ``scraps.bam`` file, to enable reconstruction of HQ regions of the ZMW reads, in case the customer needs to rerun barcode finding with a different option.

 The circular consensus tool/workflow (CCS) will take as input an